 Strictly-enforced Code of Conduct

-- Your CoC must explicitly explain what abuse is with clear examples.
+- Your CoC must explicitly explain what constitutes abusive or unacceptable behavior.

-- You must have clearly defined methods for dealing with conflicts when they arise and trained staff to to handle complaints, because CoCs are only as good as their enforcement.
+- You must have clearly defined methods for dealing with conflicts when they arise and trained staff to to handle complaints.

 - No tracks or panels that are all straight white/Asian males.